Examples

 If the coordinates do not include distances, then instead of

-, the query will return the minimum and maxmimum reliable
+'reliable_dist', the query will return the minimum and maximum reliable

 distance moduli of the map in each requested coordinate: